Sketchfellow/Discord-KoboldCPP-Bot/README.md

 ## Steps:
 * Go to the Discord developer portal and create an application.
 Name it anything you want.
-* Under "Bot", create a bot token and save it into a file.
+* Under "Bot" create a bot token and save it into a file.
 You will pass it into the Python script.
-I will refer to it in the guide token.in
+I will refer to it in this guide as "token.in".
 *  Enable the following in the Bot settings:
     - Presence Intent
     - Server Members Intent